bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 Stand on the edge at yeh' own risk, but A' should warn you that it's a bit shaky" he said, as he walked to a thin line near the wall Adrex hadn't noticed before now, and tucked it twice.
 Shortly after the lift started to rise with audible noise.

-Adrex took out the hourglass, and readied his pen for his notebook, as he watched the 100-feet rope's end dangle just above the ground.
+Adrex took out the hourglass, and readied his pen for his notebook, as he watched the long rope's end dangle just above the ground.
-10 feet later Yurgun called out, Adrex flipped the hourglass, and shortly after a sandbag hit the ground next to the end of the rope.
+50 feet later Yurgun called out, Adrex flipped the hourglass, and shortly after a sandbag hit the ground next to the end of the rope.
 Inspecting the marks on the hourglass, he noted a number in his book, and flipping the hourglass back.

-10 feet later, the same thing happened, though the sandbag seemed to hit a bit closer to Adrex... a bit too close for his liking, and it sounded like it had hit the ground hard.
+50 feet later, the same thing happened, though the sandbag seemed to hit a bit closer to Adrex... a bit too close for his liking, and it sounded like it had hit the ground hard.
 Noting the time, Adrex moved himself closer to where the guard sat who obviously pondered what the two partners were up to.

 He barely got into a sitting position before Yurgunn yelled at the 30-feet mark, sending another sandbag towards the hard surface, and this time tearing a hole through it as the sand inside it tore a weak point open.